sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 ### Paying your invoice

-Your organization will receive an invoice for all Azure services used at the end of each month.
+Your organization receives an invoice for all Azure services used at the end of each month.
 You can pay these invoices under the Invoices section in the subscription that you use for agents in SharePoint.